 How to pick up Official Alhambra Tickets

 If you buy from Patronato de la Alhambra website.
 You will receive the tickets in PDF format or to add to a digital Passbook on your phone.
-If you need to collect tickets (babies or toddlers) head to the Alhambra ticket offices when you arrive.
-There is a window for people who have prepaid their tickets and usually no queue at all.
+If you need to collect tickets (babies or toddlers) head to the Alhambra ticket offices at the main entrance when you arrive.
+There is a window for people who have prepaid their tickets and usually a very short queue.

 Corral de Carbon at Calle Reyes Catolicos now have machines which print your Alhambra tickets.
 They are open until 7pm Monday to Friday. (photo of Corral del Carbon below)

 Which type of Alhambra visit?